Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Hotel Riu Touareg ****

-I hope this article helps to find the best place to stay in Cape Verde and decide what is the best island to stay in Cape Verde for your holiday.
+I hope this article helps you find the best place to stay in Cape Verde and decide the best island to stay in Cape Verde for your holiday.

 Have you already been to Cape Verde?
 I would love to hear about your favorite places to stay.